GabeThatGuy/checkhdr/README.md

 It is CRITICAL that your system have the ``ffmpeg`` package installed.
 Since this script is designed for macOS, you can install it via homebrew by running ``brew install ffmpeg`` in your terminal app of choice.
 If you're running this on a linux-based system, then you can just use your favourite package manager to install ffmpeg.

 ### THIS SCRIPT WILL NOT WORK OR RUN ON WINDOWS SYSTEMS
+(There is an exception to this, see below)

 ## Todo
 This repo has a todo list.
 Click the projects tab above (or click [here](https://github.com/users/GabeThatGuy/projects/1)) to view it.